kb0rg/oceanRidersJournal/README.md

 ![JournalEntriesSummaryPageExample](https://raw.githubusercontent.com/kb0rg/hb_project/master/screengrabs/sg02_summary.png)

-Ocean Rider’s Journal was made at Hackbright Academy as my final project for the Winter 2015 cohort.

 ### Technology

 Ocean Rider’s Journal uses a Python controller and a Flask web framework.
 The SQLite database collects information provided by users about their surf sessions, the boards they ride, and the wind and swell conditions at the time of each journal entry.
 Weather data is gathered from the magicseaweed.com API.